kennek4/kennek4/README.md

 - 👋 Hi, I’m @kennek4
-- 👀 I’m interested in programming
+- 👀 I’m interested in: programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning: python
-- 📫 How to reach me kentabanay@gmail.com
+- 📫 How to reach me: kentabanay@gmail.com

 <!---
 kennek4/kennek4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.